Niel-Reitmann/Current-personal-website/_posts/1monthlearnings.md

 Now I’m working as a Growth Associate at Startmate.

-I thought I’d kick off my writing with something light-ish and share some learnings and thoughts that stood out to me over the last few months of stepping into startups and moving cities solo at 19.
+I thought I’d kick off my writing with something light-ish and share some learnings and thoughts that stood out to me over the last few months of stepping into tech and moving cities solo right after turning 19.
 Particularly things I don’t think are spoken about as commonly.

-I’ve skewed this more towards students since that’s where I’m best positioned.
+I’ve skewed this more towards the student audience since that’s where I’m best positioned.

 **Preserving optionality**

-What I’ve seen in most ambitious students was that they had a fairly clear idea of what pathway makes sense to create a decent career.
+I've seen that most ambitious students already have a vision of what their careers should look like.

-I think the problem with this surety is that as a student you are operating out of a very limited understanding of available options.
-You are adding structure that will impact your whole life based on the information you’ve gathered between the ages of 0 and 18-25.
+The problem with this surety is that as a student you are operating out of a very limited understanding of available options.
+You are chosing to internalise a narrative that will impact your whole life based on the information you’ve gathered between the ages of 0 and 18-25.

-The alternative is to preserve optionality where possible.
-This includes being very careful what narratives you choose to internalise.
 An example of a narrative might be that corporate is bad, startups are good.
 Uni is bad, work is good.
 I’m non-technical.
 I’m technical.
-Etc.
+Etc.The alternative is to preserve a level of optionality where possible.

 An analogy;

-If you are going on a trip and have your exact timeline and destination schedule planned, you're getting rid of all the other potential options that you might have come across with less rigidity.
+If you are going on a trip and have your whole schedule planned day by day, you're getting rid of all the other options that you might have come across with less rigidity.
 Some of these destinations you didn't even know existed could have been the best.

-Rather, every decision should, in a perfect world, end in a net positive of new doors opened (more overall exposure, not less).
-At least while you are in your teenage years.
+Rather, every decision should, in a perfect world, end in a net positive of new doors opened (more exposure, not less).
+At least while you are fairly young.

 When you are young and your understanding is as limited as it’ll ever be.
 Be bold, don’t buy too deeply into many narratives, and be concious of not letting your environment determine your direction.